 I recently listened to a great podcast with Lisa Miller and Rich Roll about cultivating a spiritual practice.
 I love that there is now natural science to back up what we’ve known for thousands of years.
 “We don’t make our way in life.
 We discover it.”

 Lisa talks about relationships and how they need to move from transactional (what we can get from each other) to transformational, where we support and help each other reach our goals and be our best selves.
-When I think of my journey and how I’ve reconnected with myself, my children and the world around me, the joy, love and connection I now feel is overwhelming at times – in an excellent way!
+When I think of my journey and how I’ve reconnected with myself, my children and the world around me, the joy, love and connection I now feel are overwhelming at times – in an excellent way!

 Get Connected to Others